Summer Pre-sessional English Language Programme

 Discussing options with specialist advisers helps to clarify plans through exploring options and refining skills of job-hunting.
 In most of our programmes there is direct input by Career Development Advisers into the curriculum or through specially arranged workshops.

-The Language Centre also has an International Study Centre where you can study, engage in cultural events and meet other international, EU and Home students.
+The university also has an International Study Centre where you can study, engage in cultural events and meet other international, EU and Home students.

 You will also have full access to the University’s facilities, including Student Central (Students’ Union/Library/Computer Centre), the Health Centre, sports centre/gym, restaurants and cafés.